-The following items are deemed a health and safety hazard and students are not permitted to have these items in their possession or within their living spaces:
+The following items are deemed hazardous and students are not permitted to have these items in their possession or within their living spaces:

-- drug paraphernalia, including but not limited to grinders, pipes, water bongs, etc. - any open-coil heating device (exception: coffee pots with an auto shutoff feature or without an exposed element/hot plate, such as keurigs are permitted) - compact personal refrigerators that are larger than 3.6 cubic ft. (students are permitted to have personal refrigerators that are less than 3.6 cubic ft.) - irons (exception: irons with an auto shutoff feature are permitted) - george foreman grills, toaster ovens, crock pots, toasters and hot plates (exception: these appliances are permitted in areas with full kitchens, such as the Village Apartments, Park River Apartments, and the Asylum Avenue Graduate Townhouses) - oil-based popcorn poppers - halogen lamps and 3 or 5 headed lamps with plastic covers - space heaters (except those issued by the University) - dishwashers (except those issued by the University) - extension cord and multi-plug outlet adapters (surge protectors are allowed) - air-conditioners (unless approved by the Assistant Vice President for Student Health and wellness for appropriate and documented medical reasons) - bed risers/lofts - candles and incense - decorations or items hanging from the ceiling - flammable materials (i.e. storing or possessing gasoline or any flammable liquids, including gasoline-powered machines, gas or charcoal grills, and other combustibles or explosive chemicals, fireworks, oil lamps, oil warmers, etc.) - pets (exception: fish are permitted in no more than a 20 gallon aquarium) - weapons (i.e. hunting bows, knives, paintball guns or paraphernalia, and pellet and air-soft guns are prohibited, along with instruments legally classified as dangerous weapons) - wireless routers - electric heating blankets - personal mattress (unless approved by the Assistant Vice President for Student Health and wellness for appropriate and documented medical reasons)
+- drug paraphernalia, including but not limited to grinders, pipes, water bongs, etc. - any open-coil heating device (exception: coffee pots with an auto shutoff feature or without an exposed element/hot plate, such as Keurig's) - compact personal refrigerators that are larger than 3.6 cubic ft. (students are permitted to have personal refrigerators that are 3.6 cubic ft. or smaller) - irons (exception: irons with an auto shutoff feature are permitted) - George Foreman grills, toaster ovens, crock pots, toasters and hot plates (exception:these appliances are permitted in areas with full kitchens, such as the Village Apartments, Park River Apartments, and the Asylum Avenue Graduate Townhouses) - oil-based popcorn poppers - halogen lamps and 3 or 5 headed lamps with plastic covers - space heaters (except those issued by the University) - dishwashers (except those issued by the University) - extension cord and multi-plug outlet adapters (surge protectors are allowed) - air-conditioners - bed risers/lofts - candles or incense - decorations or items hanging from the ceiling - flammable materials (i.e. storing or possessing gasoline or any flammable liquids, including gasoline-powered machines, gas or charcoal grills, and other combustibles or explosive chemicals, fireworks, oil lamps, oil warmers, etc.) - pets (exception: fish are permitted in no more than a 20 gallon aquarium) - weapons (i.e. firearms, hunting bows, knives, paintball guns or paraphernalia, and pellet and air-soft guns are prohibited, along with any item legally classified as dangerous instruments or deadly weapons), see page 29 for full definition. - Hoverboards - wireless routers - electric heating blankets - personal mattress